LostInCompilation/RangeBasedForLoop-WithCounter/README.md

     ```

 - #### Associative containers like `std::map`
-    ⚠️ This is currently in development and will be added in the next few days.
+    ⚠️ Supported.
+README will be updated soon.

 - #### Iterators
     You can also use `std::iterator` to specify a range.
 This will print  only the first two elements of `vec`.